Olingerada/pirate/readme.md

 Default behavior parses HTML pages on [ThePirateBay](https://thepiratebay.se) based on a search string provided, then passes the magnet link to a locally running Transmission-Daemon (localhost or same LAN).

-Can also add direct links with --link.
+Can also add direct HTML pages of the desired torrent with --url, and direct magnet links and torrent files with --file.

 ----